Kashif (musician): 1983–1989: Solo career and nominations

 In 1983, Kashif signed with Arista Records as a solo artist.
 Introduced to Arista by Milton Allen, the artist development director, his self-titled debut album Kashif (1983) spawned the hits "I Just Gotta Have You (Lover Turn Me On)", "Stone Love", "Help Yourself to My Love", "Say Something Love", and the instrumental track "The Mood".
 With this release, Kashif was well received as an innovator in music, as R&B artists were only beginning to experiment with synthesizers and other electronic instruments.
 In 1984, his second album, Send Me Your Love resulted in two Grammy nominations, "Edgartown Groove", featuring Al Jarreau, and the instrumental "Call Me Tonight" along with the hits "Baby Don't Break Your Baby's Heart" and "Are You the Woman".

 His other albums include Condition of the Heart (1985), Love Changes (1987) and Kashif (1989).
 On the Love Changes album, Exposé provided background vocals.
 1989's Kashif included the cover of the Four Tops' hit "Ain't No Woman (Like the One I've Got)".

+In 1989, Kashif also had a hit with the song "Personality" which was written by Nick Mundy and Gina "Go Go" Gomez.
+It made it to no. 6 on the Cashbox Top R&B Singles chart, holding the position for three weeks.